Anatol Petrytsky: Biography

-The painting "Disabled" by A. Petrytsky was presented at the Venice Biennale of 1930, received a high grade, and then traveled to America for several years as part of an exhibition of paintings, many of which were written by the European press.
+Petrytsky's painting "Disabled" was presented at the Venice Biennale of 1930, received a high grade, and then traveled to America for several years as part of an exhibition of paintings, many of which were mentioned by the European press.

+Starting from the mid-1930s, Petrytskyi was forced to justify his "formalism" before the increasingly totalitarian Soviet regime.
+For instance, while recognizing the high artistic level of Pablo Picasso's works, he called them "alien" in the class sense.
+Despite his earlier participation in the modernist and avantgarde movements, Petrytskyi continued to be valued by the government, receiving the title of People's Artist of USSR in 1944 and two Stalin Prizes in 1949 and 1951.
+During the Second World War he received permission from Nikita Khrushchev to join the Red Army in order to create sketches for a future monumental painting dedicated to the Battle of Kursk.

 Petrytsky died on 6 March 1964, and was buried in Baikove Cemetery in Kyiv.
-His tombstone was bronze, the work of sculptor Halyna Kalchenko, and installed in 1970.
+His bronze tombstone was created by sculptor Halyna Kalchenko, and installed in 1970.

 More than 500 of Petrytsky's works of stage design belong to the collection of the Museum of Theatre, Music and Cinema of Ukraine.
 Additionally, some of his works are kept at the National Art Museum of Ukraine.